pelinski/ironproject-parking-threat/README.md

 ## To do
 This game could be even better!
 Some ideas for further work:
-+Fix te pedestrians: once the first pedestrian walks out the canvas, no second pedestrian comes :-( +Count collisions: the player looses after n collisions.
++ Fix te pedestrians: once the first pedestrian walks out the canvas, no second pedestrian comes :-(
++ Count collisions: the player looses after n collisions.
-+Play again button: just calls game.init() again.
++ Play again button: just calls game.init() again.

 ## License